Edith Franklin Wyatt

-Edith Franklin Wyatt (September 14, 1873 – October 26, 1958) was an American writer.
+Edith Franklin Wyatt (September 14, 1873 – October 26, 1958) was an American novelist and poet based in Chicago.

+Biography

-Edith Franklin Wyatt was born on September 14, 1873, in Tomah, Wisconsin.
+Edith Franklin Wyatt was born on September 14, 1873, in Tomah, Wisconsin, the daughter of Franklin Wyatt and Marion LaGrange Wyatt.
 Her family moved to Chicago when she was young.
 She attended Miss Rice's Higher School for Girls, in Chicago, and studied at Bryn Mawr College from 1892 to 1894.
 In Chicago, she taught at Hull House.

-She died on October 26, 1958, in Chicago.
+Wyatt died on October 26, 1958, in Chicago, and was buried at Graceland Cemetery.
+Her papers are at the University of Chicago and the Newberry Library.